Ivan Eland has offered a new approach to ranking the U.S. presidents, and it’s one that I applaud with some reservations.

-Eland is correct to criticize rankings based on a president’s charisma, oratory skill, and/or management style.
+Eland is absolutely correct to criticize rankings based on a president’s charisma, oratory skill, and/or management style.
 People who want an inspiring speaker basically want a high-school class president instead of a real president.
 Charisma is a nice bonus, but that has nothing to do with the presidential record.

 Eland also scores for non-partisanship.
 For example, he skewers the Republican Bush and Democrat Obama for their many indistinguishable policies.
 Both started and escalated needless wars, toppling Islamic dictators which paved the way for jihadist groups that have been far worse.
 Both restricted civil liberties in the fight against terrorism, and both ignored the plight of the working middle class.
-Precisely because of all of this we now have a demagogue (Trump) who will surely be one of the worst presidents in history.

 Meanwhile, in Eland’s judgment, the Republican Eisenhower and Democrat Carter come off rather well.
 Eisenhower minimized American involvement and intervention, and made sound decisions that helped the economy.
 Carter, while inheriting the stagnation caused by the Vietnam War, fostered economic policies that eventually led to the prosperity of the Reagan years and set a precedent for renewed prosperity during the Clinton years.